Tasmanian Football League: District era

 The league went into recess between 1942 and 1944 due to World War II.
 In 1944, the league's directors met to discuss restructuring of the league under a district scheme with players zoned to clubs based upon which district they resided in.
 District clubs were established along the west of the Derwent for the 1945 season at Hobart, Sandy Bay, North Hobart and New Town.

 Two further country districts were set up as part of the scheme: Clarence, to the east of the Derwent; and New Norfolk, fifteen miles north-west of the city.
 The Clarence and New Norfolk clubs were admitted to the league for the 1947 season under a two-year probationary periods, during which they were competing but excluded from shared league financial dividends; they were retained for at least a further two seasons with increased financial support in 1949; and they were made full, permanent and equal members of the league in August 1950.

 From 1948, the Glenorchy Football Club – positioned in Hobart's growing industrial northern suburbs, but also in New Town's district, sought admission to the league, with its long-term home KGV Oval built in 1950.
 Glenorchy's admission as a seventh club, and its impact on the district boundaries, was discussed and rejected repeatedly over the next decade, and further country expansion with an eighth club in either Kingborough or Huon to avoid requiring a weekly bye was discussed in the same context.
-Finally, ahead of the 1957 season, Glenorchy entered the league via an amalgamation with New Town: the merged club moved to KGV Oval, adopted the Glenorchy name and retained the New Town black and white colours.
+Finally, ahead of the 1957 season, Glenorchy entered the league via an amalgamation with New Town: the merged club moved to KGV Oval, adopted the Glenorchy name retained the New Town black and white colours, and Glenorchy's, Hobart's and North Hobart's district boundaries were redrawn to accommodate the northward growth.

 The district era was the strongest one for the league with a succession of star players in its ranks, record crowds and huge public support.
 This set of six clubs contested the league unchanged for almost the next three decades.